 - Time Track has no effect when audio is speed-adjusted using the Play-at-Speed slider in Transcription Toolbar.

-Clicking in the panel containing the downward-pointing triangle (to the left of the track) opens a menu containing display choices for the track.
+Clicking in the panel containing the downward-pointing triangle (to the left of the track) opens the Time Track Dropdown Menu containing display choices for the track:

 - Name...: Displays the "Track Name" dialog where you can give the track a new name.

 - Move Track Up: Moves the track up.